AdobeDocs/experience-manager-forms-cloud-service.en/help/known-issues.md

 * Do not add and run a test that submits an Adaptive Form from a publish instance to an AEM Workflow running on an Author instance until further notice.

 * When you import an Adaptive Form that uses a template containing the **[!UICONTROL Save]** button, the **[!UICONTROL Save]** button continues to appear in the Adaptive Form even after it is removed from corresponding template.
-Remove the **[!UICONTROL Save]** button from your Adaptive Forms before publishing the forms.
-Keep an eye on release notes for the availability of the Forms Portal and save as a draft feature to restore and use the button.
+Remove the **[!UICONTROL Save]** button from your Adaptive Forms before publishing it.
+Keep an eye on release notes for the availability of the Forms Portal and Save as a draft feature to restore and use the button.

-* The set variable step of AEM Workflows does not support variables of type array list.
+* The **[!UICONTROL Set variable]** step of AEM Workflows does not support variables of type array list.
 You can use the process step to set variables of type array list.

 ## Limitations {#limitations}